section-engineering-education/engineering-education/content/articles/leveraging-bodypix-for-body-segmentation-using-python/index.md

 published: true
 url: /leveraging-bodypix-for-body-segmentation-using-python/
 title: Leveraging BodyPix for Body Segmentation using Python
-description: This tutorial will show the reader how to leverage the BodyPix model to change the background from a frame using OpenCV.
+description: This tutorial will show the reader how to leverage the BodyPix model to change the background in an image using OpenCV.
 author: lilian-tonia
-date: 2022-03-29T00:00:00-21:20
+date: 2022-03-29T00:00:00-12:00
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: